RansML/Directional-Grid-Maps/README.md

 # Directional-Grid-Maps

-#### Working paper: Directional Grid Maps for Angular Motion Modeling
+# Directional Grid Maps for Angular Motion Modeling

+### Instructuions
+Use Python 3.x
+Install spherecluster (pip install spherecluster)

+Firstly, we create a spatiotemporal database as a pre-processing step.